rackerlabs/rackspace-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

 ### Secure Webmail Private Label Site

+To secure your site, perform the following steps:

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps:
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).

 2. In the **Reseller Tools** section of the home page, click the **Webmail Sites** link.